What Are The Best Financial Modeling Tools in 2023?

 Building a financial model requires data about your revenue, expenses, and payroll.

 All this data comes from separate sources.
-You might have revenue data stored in Stripe, expenses in Quickbooks, and use Gusto to manage employees and payroll.
+You might have revenue data stored in Stripe, expenses in Quickbooks, and use Gusto to manage payroll.

 Think of your financial modeling tool as the “hub” where all these data sources get combined and speak to each other, allowing you to create a financial model for your business.